lusanex/filterPipeline/README.md

 **Key Features**:
 - Defines a **lifecycle** with three methods:
-  - `enter`: Called at the start of the calculator's lifecycle (for initialization).
+  - `enter`: Called at the start of the calculator's lifecycle (executed for every time slice allocated to the calculator).
-  - `process`: Performs the main processing task.
+  - `process`: Performs the main processing task (called for at least one frame of data).
   - `close`: Called at the end of the calculator's lifecycle (for cleanup).
 - Derived classes implement specific functionality by overriding these methods.